Simulations Publications, Inc.: Aftermath

 In an effort to make money from the SPI intellectual properties that they now owned, TSR released several titles that were ready for publication but had been stranded by a lack of money for printing, such as Battle Over Britain and Richard Berg's latest contribution to the Great Battles of the American Civil War series, A Gleam of Bayonets: The Battle of Antietam.
 TSR also reboxed and republished several popular SPI titles from the mid-1970s under the TSR logo, including Air War, Blue & Gray: Four American Civil War Battles, and Napoleon's Last Battles.
-But TSR halted all current SPI game development, and most SPI game designers resigned and moved to rival company Avalon Hill, lured by the formation of a subsidiary specifically for them called Victory Games.
+However, TSR halted all SPI game development in progress, and most SPI game designers resigned and moved to rival company Avalon Hill, lured by the formation of a subsidiary specifically for them called Victory Games.

-TSR soon learned that one reason for SPI's demise was the collapse of the wargame market in the early 1980s.
-As a result, rather than becoming a major player in the wargame market, TSR published fewer and fewer wargames.
-Eventually TSR discontinued all the SPI magazines except for Strategy & Tactics.
-In 1987, TSR sold the rights to S&T to 3W.

-Decision Games, a California company founded in 1988, now has the rights to most of the SPI backlist.